Tanystropheus: Terrestrial capabilities

 The lifestyle of Tanystropheus is controversial, with different studies favoring a terrestrial or aquatic lifestyle for the animal.
 Major studies on Tanystropheus anatomy and ecology by Rupert Wild (1973/1974, 1980) argued that it was an active terrestrial predator, keeping its head held high with an S-shaped flexion.
 Though this interpretation is not wholly consistent with its proposed neck biomechanics, more recent arguments have supported the idea that Tanystropheus was fully capable of movement on land.

 Renesto (2005) argued that the neck of Tanystropheus was lighter than previously suggested, and that the entire front half of the body was more lightly built than the more robust and muscular rear half.
 In addition to strengthening the hind limbs, the large hip and tail muscles would have shifted the animal's center of mass rearwards, stabilizing the animal as it maneuvered its elongated neck.
 The neck of Tanystropheus has low neural spines, a condition which posits that its epaxial musculature was underdeveloped.
 This would suggest that intrinsic back muscles (such as the m. longus cervicis) were the driving force behind neck movement instead.
 The zygapophyses of the neck overlap horizontally, which would have limited lateral movement.
 The elongated cervical ribs would have formed a brace along the underside of the neck.
 They may have played a similar role to the ossified tendons of many large dinosaurs, transmitting forces from the weight of the head and neck down to the pectoral girdle, as well as providing passive support by limiting dorsoventral (vertical) flexion.
-Unlike ossified tendons, the cervical ribs of Tanystropheus are dense and fully ossified throughout the animal's lifetime, so its neck was even more inflexible than that of dinosaurs.
+Unlike ossified tendons, the cervical ribs of Tanystropheus are dense and fully ossified throughout the animal's lifetime.